Connect Challenge

 Applicants who are not chosen as finalists will automatically be placed on a waiting list.
 If any finalist cannot compete in the Connect Challenge, the students on the waiting list may be invited to pitch their idea at The Connect Challenge.

 Finalists will potentially have their name, photos, and brief information about their idea shared on a slideshow during the Connect Challenge awards ceremony and on the Walter Center website.
-Finalists will have an opportunity to consent to this in their finalist form.
+Finalists will have an opportunity to consent to this in their finalist form

+The Connect Challenge will take place in-person the morning of the Connect Conference.
+Students will pitch their ideas in front of a panel of judges.
+A computer and projector will be available.
 Each idea category will have a distinct panel of judges and ideas will only be judged with other ideas in the same category.
 For example, an idea from the creative endeavors category will not be competing with ideas from the startups category.

 The general public is welcome to watch pitches.
 Finalists are also invited to watch the pitches of other finalists.
 We ask that everyone in the audience show respect to the people pitching.

-The emcee will give opening statements, then invite the finalists to the “stage” to pitch their idea.
+Each room/category will have the following volunteer staff: An emcee to host the event, a timekeeper, a doorkeeper, and a panel of 3-5 judges.
+The emcee will give opening statements, and then invite the finalists to the “stage” to pitch their idea.
 Finalists are expected to be in the room (or just outside the door) and ready at their assigned pitch time.
-The doorkeeper will close the door while finalists are pitching, and people will be asked not to enter or leave during a pitch.
+The doorkeeper will close the door while finalists are pitching, and people will be asked to limit entering and leaving during a pitch.

 Finalists will have a total of 20 minutes in front of the judges – 10 minutes to pitch their idea and 10 minutes to answer questions from the judges.
 Only judges may ask questions; the audience will be asked to withhold questions.
+After all ideas have been pitched, the judges will have time alone to decide the winners.

 At any time between 6 months and 1 year after the competition, the Walter center will contact the finalists to see where their idea has taken them.